KadyABrown/boundariesapp1/welcome-email-content.md

 After your next conversation or time spent together, use our 5-step interaction tracker to capture how it affected your physical and emotional state.
 → **Go to: Track Interaction**

-## What Makes BoundarySpace Different:
+## What Makes BoundaryCore Different:

 ✓ **Real Data, Real Insights** - Track actual interactions instead of guessing ✓ **Personal Compatibility** - See how relationships match your specific needs